 “Culture Eats Strategy For Breakfast”

-As evident in the ‘great resignation’ people are leaving their jobs in record numbers - making Peter Drucker’s prophetic statement “The lifelong workforce contract has been irrevocably broken” truer today than when he stated it 30 years ago.
-His insight was based on the advancement of ‘knowledge workers.’
+As evident in the ‘great resignation,’ people are leaving their jobs in record numbers - making Peter Drucker’s prophetic statement 30 years ago, based on the advancement of the ‘knowledge worker’: “The lifelong workforce contract has been irrevocably broken.”

 What Drucker couldn’t have predicted was the tsunami impact COVID has had on the workplace.
 A side effect of the tsunami, however, is a convincing argument that people can be productive working remotely.
 Drucker’s knowledge worker of 30 years ago is now armed with high quality video technology and team-based collaboration software - calling into question the very nature of what a company is and how work is organized and executed.